 As with most of the club member only events, the race is free to enter and according to tradition we ask all runners to wear their club vest.
 The winner will receive a trophy to mark their achievement.

 The Epsom Oddballs Cross Country is an annual race for club members and is always very popular.
-It takes place in either December or January to fit in with the programme of open races and in particular the date of the Perch Race.
+Originally a Winter event, in recent years it has taken place in the Summer, to fit in with the programme of open races.
 The course we have now used for many years is a two-lap cross country route in Horton Park that manages to include a variety of running surfaces and a challenging hill.
 The total race distance is three and a half miles.
 As with most of the club member only events, the race is free to enter.

 We award prizes both for the overall Male and Female winners and also the bext Male and Female Age-graded results.
 The winners will receive a trophy to mark their achievement.

 This is a fun-run league of which Epsom Oddballs and about 10 other running clubs in Surrey participate.
 This is very much a low-key, freindly competition, and so is suitable for runners of all abilities and ages.
 There are usually 11 meetings through the year, and each of the clubs takes a turn at organising one of them, generally in picturesque country settings.